Huge Impact Wrestling News: New Name, Debuting Wrestlers, New Direction

 New Wrestlers Debuting in Impact Wrestling

 At the first television tapings, instant changes occurred in Impact Wrestling.
-Former WWE world champion Alberto Del Rio showed up under his ring name Alberto El Patron and he moved into the spot that Impact Wrestling had planned for Drew Galloway.
+Former WWE world champion Alberto Del Rio showed up under his ring name Alberto El Patron, and he moved into the spot that Impact Wrestling had planned for Drew Galloway.

 RELATED IMPACT WRESTLING REPORTS BY THE INQUISITR